The issue: Windows 7 Startup Repair Loop

 2. From there, click on the option System Restore.

-3. Choose the appropriate restore point from the list.
+3. Choose the appropriate restore point.
 It is recommended to view the affected programs before starting system restore.

 4. Click Finish to start the system restore.